dkdineshyadav19/AI_project/codereadme.md

 # AI_project
-just edit the location of the the csv file if the code is not working
+just edit the location of the the csv file according to director u have if the code is not working
 ========================================================
 code in txt format
 ===========================================================